1. PDF/X Compliance

 - Save as .tif or .psd.

-When the files are corrected, you can relink them to the InDesign file or replace them in the Illustrator file.
+When the files are corrected, you can re-link them to the InDesign file or replace them in the layout file.

 Check Ink Coverage in Acrobat